Check out the programme and create your personal agenda for CELUMsummit 26

 Infographic showing the connection between Digital Asset Management (DAM) and Product Information Management (PIM) for efficient handling of product and brand content, consistent data quality, and centralised control of marketing and sales channels.

-Success with CELUM: The Kistler story
+Success with CELUM: The Danfoss story

 The company